cam0studios/asteroids-v2/docs/UPDATES.md

 ## v0.5

 ### 0.5.0
-- Add weapon unlocks/achievements to get upgrades
+- Add achievements (requirements to unlock weapons and upgrades)
-- Add hit vignette

 ## v0.4